-- Check requested vs provided variables by standard_name.

-- Check units, rank, type.

-- · Filter unused schemes and variables.

-- Create Fortran code for the static Application Programming Interface (API) that replaces the dynamic API (CCPP-Framework).
-The hash table used by the dynamic build to store variables in memory is left empty.

-- Create caps for groups and suite(s).

-- Populate makefiles with schemes and caps.
+- Check requested vs provided variables by standard_name. - Check units, rank, type.
+Perform unit conversions if a mismatch of units is detected and the required conversion has been implemented (see Section 5.3 for details). - Filter unused schemes and variables. - Create Fortran code for the static Application Programming Interface (API) that replaces the dynamic API (CCPP-Framework).
+The hash table used by the dynamic build to store variables in memory is left empty. - Create caps for groups and suite(s). - Populate makefiles with schemes and caps.